redhat-cop/ee_utilities/roles/ee_builder/README.md

 # redhat_cop.ee_utilities.ee_builder

-Ansible role to prep to use the setup an execution environment.
-This role invokes ansible builder and depends on either variables or files being provided to specify inclusions
+Ansible role use to build execution environments.
+This role invokes ansible builder and depends on certain variables or files being provided.

 ## Requirements